australia outback

 The second shortest way, 1250 km would go via Georgetown to Normanton and then south to meet the Flinders Hwy in Cloncurry.

-Now, going back to Townsville and then to Mount Isa takes about 1360 km.
+Finally, going back to Townsville and then to Mount Isa takes about 1360 km.

 So which route you take depends on what you want to see along the way, if you have time to do some sightseeing, or if you just drive straight thru.

 It also depends on the time you are going, and how the weather forecasts will be (you know the weather has been a bit wild recently).
+Remember, this part of Australia is influenced by heavy rains during the wet season.
+(Roughly from November to March).

 I've been in Cloncurry and Mount Isa (nice towns) but nowhere else in this region, so it is hard to make any recommendations on which route to choose.
 It is always good to chat with travellers you meet along the way.
 You might get great tips.